MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/best-practices-for-developing-a-provider.md

 description: "You should adhere to the following practices when you develop an Outlook Social Connector 2013 (OSC) provider:"
 ---

-# Best Practices for Developing a Provider
+# Best practices for developing a provider

 You should adhere to the following practices when you develop an Outlook Social Connector 2013 (OSC) provider: